This article has links to products and services we love, which we may make commission from.

 The sheer majesty of the mountains, the colourful landscapes, the bounty of lochs, and the rolling green countryside will bewitch you from the moment you step off the plane.

-Speak to the locals as they are knowledgeable about hidden gems and are very friendly.
+Speak to the locals as they are very friendly and knowledgeable about hidden gems.
 We love people who love our country!

 Céad míle fáilte!
 (Pronounced Kay-od mee-leh foyle-cha!)
 A hundred thousand welcomes!